farcasterxyz/protocol/docs/SPECIFICATION.md

 The UsernameProof CRDT validates and accepts UsernameProof messages.
 It must also continuously re-validate ownership of the username by running a job at 2am UTC to verify ownership of all fnames and ENS Proofs.
 The CRDT also ensures that a UsernameProof message m passes these validations:

-1 `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`
+1. `m.signer` must be a valid Signer in the add-set of the Signer CRDT for `message.fid`

 A conflict occurs if two messages that have the same value for `m.name`.
 Conflicts are resolved with the following rules:

-1. If m.data.timestamp values are distinct, discard the message with the lower timestamp.
+1. If `m.data.timestamp` values are distinct, discard the message with the lower timestamp.
-2. If m.data.timestamp values are identical, discard the message with the lower fid
+2. If `m.data.timestamp` values are identical, discard the message with the lower fid.

 The UsernameProof CRDT has a per-unit size limit of 5.